Here are the Lessons You’ll Learn in this Guide:

 As a thought leader, you might feel like you’ve got better results.
 After all, you’re meeting your customers’ needs.
 Your brand-building activities, both personally and professionally, have led to even better SEO results and, in turn, better business results.
 Once you get to the top, you can’t stop.
 Rampton said that if he had ceased all of the activities he was doing that made him a thought leader, “someone else would’ve quickly stepped in,” he wrote.

 “It’s an ongoing process to maintain this thought leadership position and it requires research, review, and feedback to stay on top,” he said, noting that, “the results in my life of striving and working towards this goal are well worth everything that I’ve put into it.”

 You can also choose to widen your area of expertise.
 Include other interests and passions in your publications.
 It might take time to build up another audience, but you’ll find that you may already have members of your current audience with similar interests.
-Look for other platforms who are willing to publish your pieces as a guest author based solely on your established authority.
+Look for other platforms that are willing to publish your pieces as a guest author based solely on your established authority.

 This growth will come based on the work you did in step two to create and build a network.
 Other thought leaders and influencers would be very interested in the members of your own community that would follow their blogs because of the pieces you wrote.

 Like every other area of marketing, becoming a successful thought leader comes when you put people first.
 When you think about your target audience and what they want — and dedicate yourself to not just getting them the information, products or services, but changing the way they look at those areas in their own worlds.

 Your business marketing efforts are more than just the sum of their parts.
 Each piece, from the campaign itself to the content that moves it forward, does more than just promote your brand.
 When done correctly and consistently, you can become a leading authority with the platform and position to spark a change in your industry and your world.